Realizing quantum optics in structured environments with giant atoms: Fractional decay and bound states

-\subsection{Fractional decay and bound states}
+\section{Fractional decay and bound states}

-We show that most QED phenomena in band-gap environments can be reproduced with our proposal.
-In numerical simulations, the mode number in the regime $-k_{\text{max}}<k<k_{\text{max}}$ is discretized with an interval $\delta \! k=10^{-3}$, which is equal to considering a waveguide with length $L_w=2\pi/\delta k \simeq 6.28\times 10^3$.
-Such a long waveguide guarantees the propagating wavepacket never touches the boundary.
 We first estimate the size of the decaying wavepacket for a single coupling point.
 According to the Weisskopf-Wigner theory, given that a small atom coupling at point $x_i$, the decay rate and the corresponding wavepacket size are respectively derived as